nicholasohjj/tp/docs/DeveloperGuide.md

 ### Main Success Scenario (MSS)

-1. Tutor enters the command to view all lessons for a student.
+1. Tutor enters the command to view all lessons, optionally with keywords of student names.
-2. TutorTrack retrieves and displays all lessons with timestamps.
+2. TutorTrack retrieves and displays all lessons.

    **Use case ends.**

 ### Extensions

-- **1a**: No lessons found for the student.
+-**1a**: No student matches the keywords.
-    - 1a1: TutorTrack informs the tutor that no lessons are recorded.
+    - 1a1: TutorTrack informs the tutor that no lessons are available.
     - **Use case ends.**
-- **1b**: The student is not found.
-    - 1b1: TutorTrack informs the tutor that the student name is not found.
-    - 1b2: TutorTrack prompts the tutor to enter the command again.
-    - Use case resumes from step 1.

 ---